Durgapur, Angul

 Agriculture and vegetable production is the main profession/livelihood of the village.
-Bullocks are the primary means of ploughing with tractor form of cultivation increasing gradually.
-Most plots are too small to cultivate by machines.
-"CHASA" including the titles Pradhan, Sahu, Behera etc creates the "Farmer-Caste-System" of the village.
+Cultivation with machine/tractor form of ploughing is increasing gradually from the previous bullock from of ploughing.
+Most plots are too small to cultivate by machines/tractors.
+"CHASA" including the titles Pradhan, Sahu, Behera, etc. creates the "Farmer-Caste-System" of the village.
 In earlier times, the farmers sang folk songs while ploughing, but this is no longer common.

 Durgapur is a village located in Angul district, in the Indian state of Odisha.